-SCOTLAND is preparing to experience bad weather for the first time in its history.
+SCOTLAND is experiencing bad weather for the first time in its history.

-The tropical paradise, whose name means ‘Sunny Place’ in Ancient Greek, is to be hit by an arctic blast later this week which could bring snow and other previously-unseen hostile weather conditions.
+The tropical paradise, whose name means ‘Sunny Place’ in Ancient Greek, has been hit by an arctic blast bringing snow and other previously-unseen hostile weather conditions.

 First minister Nicola Sturgeon said: “For centuries our country has been a haven of cloudless blue skies and unbroken sunshine, where peace-loving locals sit gazing over flawless beach sunsets and sipping from local coconuts.

-“Finally, it seems, that bliss is to be shattered.
-Things called ‘snow’, ‘rain’ and ‘wind’, previously unknown to us, will sweep our utopian land.
+“Finally, that bliss has been shattered.
+Things called ‘snow’, ‘rain’ and ‘wind’, previously unknown to us, are sweeping our utopian land.

-“It is possible we may even require waterproof outer garments known as ‘coats’.”
+“If it continues we may even require waterproof outer garments.”

 Glasgow resident Nathan Muir said: “I’ve never seen a cloud.
-What does it look like?
+It looks so very strange to me.

 “I worry that these new types of unpleasant weather may have some effect on the national psyche, changing us from upbeat and easy-going to somewhat maudlin and prone to conflict.”